 Any gain realized by IMH on the sale of any property (including mortgage loans and mortgage-backed securities) held as inventory or other property held primarily for sale to customers in the ordinary course of business will be treated as income from a prohibited transaction that is subject to a 100% penalty tax.
 Such prohibited transaction income may also have an adverse effect upon IMH's ability to satisfy the income tests for qualification as a REIT.
 Under existing law, whether property is held as inventory or primarily for sale to customers in the ordinary course of a trade or business is a question of fact that depends on all the facts and circumstances with respect to the particular transaction.
-ICIFC securitizes mortgage loans and sells the resulting mortgage securities.
-See "Business--Conduit Operations-- Securitization and Sale Process."
+IFC securitizes mortgage loans and sells the resulting mortgage securities.
 If IMH were to sell such mortgage securities on a regular basis, there is a substantial risk that such sales would constitute prohibited transactions and that all of the profits therefrom would be subject to a 100% tax.
-Therefore, such sales have been made and will be made only by ICIFC.
-ICIFC is not subject to the 100% penalty tax on income from prohibited transactions, which is only applicable to a REIT.
+Therefore, such sales have been made and will be made only by IFC.
+IFC is not subject to the 100% penalty tax on income from prohibited transactions, which is only applicable to a REIT.

 Asset Tests.
 IMH, at the close of each quarter of its taxable year, must also satisfy three tests relating to the nature of its assets.
 First, at least 75% of the value of IMH's total assets must be represented by Qualified REIT Assets, cash, cash items and government securities.
 Second, not more than 25% of IMH's total assets may be represented by securities other than those in the 75% asset class.
 Third, of the investments included in the 25% asset class, the value of any one issuer's securities owned by IMH may not exceed 5% of the value of IMH's total assets and IMH may not own more than 10% of any one issuer's outstanding voting securities.
-IMH believes that substantially all of its assets, other than the nonvoting preferred stock of ICIFC, and the amount of any loans made to ICCC, are Qualified REIT Assets.
+IMH believes that substantially all of its assets, other than the nonvoting preferred stock of IFC, and the amount of any loans made to ICCC and certain loans made to IFC, are Qualified REIT Assets.

-As described above, IMH will be treated as owning all assets, liabilities and items of income, deduction, and credit of the QRSs.
-IWLG provides shortterm lines of credit ("warehouse loans") to ICIFC and approved mortgage banks, most of which are correspondents of ICIFC, to finance mortgage loans during the time from the closing of the loans to their sale or other settlement with preapproved investors, including IMH.
+As described above, IMH will be treated as owning all assets, liabilities and items of income, deduction, and credit of the QRSs. $\ensuremath{\mathsf{IWLG}}$ provides shortterm lines of credit ("warehouse loans") to IFC and approved mortgage banks, most of which are correspondents of IFC, to finance mortgage loans during the time from the closing of the loans to their sale or other settlement with preapproved investors, including IMH.
 IWLG's warehouse loans are secured by assignments of first priority perfected security interests in and liens on, among other items of collateral, mortgages loans and related mortgage notes owned by the customer that in turn are secured by mortgages on real property.
-The Service has issued a Revenue Ruling in which it ruled that loans similar to IWLG's warehouse loans were obligations secured by mortgages on real property and interests in mortgages on real property, and therefore that such loans were Qualified REIT Assets.
-Based on such Revenue Ruling, IMH believes that IWLG's warehouse loans are not treated as Qualified REIT Assets, IMH would likely fail the 5% asset test and fail to qualify as a REIT.
-See "---Failure to Qualify."
+The Service has issued a Revenue Ruling in which it ruled that loans similar to IWLG's warehouse loans to IFC were obligations secured by mortgages on real property and interests in mortgages on real property, and therefore that such loans were Qualified REIT Assets.
+Based on such Revenue Ruling, IMH believes that IWLG's warehouse loans are Qualified REIT Assets.
+However, in the event that the IWLG's warehouse loans are not treated as Qualified REIT Assets, IMH would likely fail the 5% asset test and fail to qualify as a REIT.
+See "--Failure to Qualify.'